kengu/howtos/README.md

 howtos
 ======

-Collection of HOWTO tutorials on selected areas like Eclipse, Linux, Java etc.
+A collection of HOWTO tutorials on selected areas like Eclipse, Linux, Java etc.

+Just goto the Wiki tab and get started!